pfzhan/kylin/website/docs/configuration/hadoop_queue_config.md

     - hadoop queue configuration
 draft: false
 last_update:
-    date: 09/13/2022
+    date: 09/12/2024
 ---

-In the case of a multiple-tenants environment, to securely share a large cluster, each tenant needs to have the allocated resources in a timely manner under the constraints of the allocated capacities.
-To achieve computing resources allocation and separation, each Kylin instance or project can be configured to use a different YARN queue.
+In a multi-tenant environment, sharing a large cluster securely requires each tenant to have allocated resources in a timely manner, within the constraints of their allocated capacities.
+To achieve this, each Kylin instance or project can be configured to utilize a separate YARN queue, enabling efficient computing resource allocation and separation.

 ### <span id="instance">Instance-level YARN Queue Setting</span>